-Which medal winning race would you say challenged you the most?
+Which medal-winning race would you say challenged you the most?

 The race that challenged me the most would definitely be my 200 IM in Rio.
-It came on day 10 of competition so I was quite tired by this point.
+It came on day ten of the competition so I was quite tired by this point.
 The ‘games environment’ can be quite exhausting living and training in the village, so by the time it came around I certainly wasn’t too fresh.
 My two main rivals had been swimming well in their other events so I knew it was going to be a close race!
 It came down to the last 50m and I managed to edge it and get the win by 0.5 of a second!
 I was definitely relieved when I saw number one and world record next to my name!

 How do you motivate yourself on the day of a race?

-On the day of a race, especially at the Paralympic games, I don’t really need to motivate myself and it is more just staying focused on what I need to do to race as fast as possible!
-By that point all the hard work is done and it’s just about taking the opportunity in the race and racing hard, trying to get your hand on the wall first!
-For the most part I listen to music to stay focused, usually Kanye West as he is one of my heroes!
+On the day of a race, especially at the Paralympic Games, I don’t really need to motivate myself and it is more just staying focused on what I need to do to race as fast as possible!
+By that point, all the hard work is done and it’s just about taking the opportunity in the race and racing hard, trying to get your hand on the wall first!
+For the most part, I listen to music to stay focused, usually Kanye West as he is one of my heroes!

 What do you remember about your first ever race?

-My first ever race was at the county championships!
+My first ever race was at the County Championships!
 All I can really remember from that day is feeling very nervous and not really knowing what to expect!
 My whole family came to watch me on the day to support me which was really nice.
 I think my competitive nature came out on that day as I ended up finishing second!
 Not bad for my first race!
 It was definitely a great experience and inspired me to keep going in the sport.
-Although even to this day if I go back to the pool where it was held I still get nervous!
+Although, even to this day, if I go back to the pool where it was held, I still get nervous!

 For young swimmers who would like to take the sport up professionally, what advice would you give?

 I think for any young swimmer hoping to compete professionally, the best advice I could give is to stay patient and trust the people around you in your team!
 Swimming can be a frustrating sport at times as results don’t always come overnight, so there can be tough times but it’s so important to trust the process and trust that your coaches want the best for you and their plan and all the hard work you are doing will pay off eventually!
 I also think it’s important to believe in yourself!
-I’ve always been told that in order to succeed in life, you have to believe you can do it, because if you don’t believe in yourself, nobody will!
+I’ve always been told that in order to succeed in life, you have to believe you can do it because if you don’t believe in yourself, nobody will!

 Has anyone given you advice that has stayed with you throughout your career?